ExploraMDBR/scavanger-hunt/README.md

 ## Firebase services
 This project uses Firebase for auth services.
-To set this up correctly, after create a Firebase project and follow these instructions:
+To set this up correctly,  create a Firebase project and follow these instructions:

 - place firebase.json in `instance` folder, rename `FIREBASE_CONF` value in `__init__.py`